nikitavoloboev/data/productivity/flow/rules.md

 - Only contain things I really need to get done in `Today`.
 - All 2Do tasks need to be actionable.
 - Work on tasks based on priority (starred completed first).
+- Don't include context in the task title since I can do add it as a tag instead.

 ## Ideas
 - If the idea is not private.
 Share it in Trello (hopefully soon in Crafting Ideas).